Skip to main content

 • measure how digital marketing activities affect company performance

-• be able to leverage Google SEO & Analytics, Facebook/ Instagram, LinkedIn, Tik Tok, YouTube and other online advertising platforms
+• be able to leverage Google Analytics, Facebook/ Instagram, LinkedIn, Tik Tok, YouTube and other online advertising platforms

 • understand how trends like social and mobile media affect company strategies